Next generation learning: are your employees involved?

 With learning at the core of our business, we asked ourselves what the implications of these findings are for learning design.
 What can the role of learning be in releasing the energy of our people?
 What needs to change?

 To achieve this shift towards a learning organisation requires the business to adopt a learning culture through which appropriately designed learning experiences can live and breathe.
-Based on the Growth Drivers Study findings, literature reviews and our own experiences of working across a diverse range of clients, we believe there are three core pillars that underpin a learning culture.
+Based on our research findings, literature reviews and our own experiences of working across a diverse range of clients, we believe there are three core pillars that underpin a learning culture.

 Like so many things in life, it starts with having people whose behaviours set an example and model what others should seek to emulate and follow.
 We refer to leadership, not simply as the Leader or CEO of the business, but anyone within the organisation who leads other people and therefore influences positively or negatively the value that learning is perceived to bring to the growth and health of the business.